 From "Thoracic Epidural Found Best for Analgesia Post-VATS Lobectomy"

 Reversal of Deep Pipecuronium-Induced Neuromuscular Block With Moderate Versus Standard Dose of Sugammadex

-deep block with pipecuronium.
-To investigate, they performed a single-site noninferiority study involving 50 participants randomly allocated to either 4 mg/kg or 2 mg/kg of sugammadex for recovery after general
+block with pipecuronium.
+To investigate, they performed a single-site noninferiority study involving 50 participants randomly allocated to either 4 mg/kg or 2 mg/kg of sugammadex for recovery after general anesthesia

-anesthesia with propofol, sevoflurane, fentanyl, and pipecuronium.
+with propofol, sevoflurane, fentanyl, and pipecuronium.
 The primary endpoint was reversal time, as defined by a normalized train-of-four (TOF) ratio of 0.9.
-Patients in the moderate-dose sugammadex
+Patients in the moderate-dose sugammadex group took 0.31

-group took 0.31 minutes longer to achieve the TOF target than did those in the standard-dose group; however, that was below the prespecified noninferiority threshold of 1 minute.
-Based on the results, the investigators
+minutes longer to achieve the TOF target than did those in the standard-dose group; however, that was below the prespecified noninferiority threshold of 1 minute.
+Based on the results, the investigators from Hungary

 From "Reversal of Deep Pipecuronium-Induced Neuromuscular Block With Moderate Versus Standard Dose of Sugammadex"